 What Are WordPress Push Notification Plugins?

 A push notification is an automatic message sent to previous website visitors (who have opted in of course) when they’re not on your site.
 Usually a pop-up will ask a visitor if they are happy to receive notifications in the future.
 If they accept then the website can “push” notifications to this person’s browser or device (computer, phone, etc) for site updates, new articles, products, special offers and more.

 There are obvious pros to using push notifications but there can be some serious cons too, if not used correctly.

-Secondly, and possibly more crucially, the number of push notifications that you send out can make a difference between gaining returning visitors and losing your followers.
-If you send too many notifications you risk annoying your audience with a constant barrage of messages.
-Too few, and they may forget about your site and find a new favorite.
-A plugin that provides analytics is helpful as you can see what amount of push notifications works best with your audience.
+- The number of push notifications you send out can make a difference between gaining returning visitors and losing your followers.
+Too many notifications and you risk annoying your audience.
+Too few, and they may forget about your site.

-Bearing those questions in mind, let’s take a look a the best WordPress push notification plugins.
+Bearing this in mind, let’s take a look at some of the best WordPress push notification plugins.

 SendPulse is a free push notifications plugin for WordPress.
 This helpful plugin allows you to push out instant announcements (push notifications) to your subscribers.
 Let your readers know when a new blog post is up, if an item in your store is on sale or if a live chat is starting.
 SendPulse is a great option to increase engagement and keep visitors coming back.

 Notable features include cross-browser compatibility, offline notifications, customizable segments, personalized messaging, A/B split testing for WordPress, bulk messages and more.
 SendPulse also features real time statistics.
 This way you can see which of your push notifications are converting based on a variety of factors.
 Plus SendPulse is completely free.
 This includes up to 2,500 subscribers and 15,000 messages per month.
 For more subscribers or unlimited emails you will need to upgrade.